 As such, it’s a good idea to have some cash on hand for small purchases.
 This includes getting a croissant at the bakery, an espresso en terrasse, or picking up some incidentals at a convenience store.
 Otherwise, you might need to buy 5 croissants instead of the one, which honestly, wouldn’t be the worst thing in the world!

 ➡️ On a personal note, I feel awkward paying by card if my total only comes to a couple of euros, but many cashiers won’t blink an eye if you whip out your card!
-Indeed, my French hubby, who never has cash on him, has often paid for a baguette by card and that costs less than 2€.
+Indeed, my French hubby, who never carries cash, has often paid for a baguette by card and that costs less than 2€.

 If you plan to visit any markets in Paris, having physical cash on hand is advisable.
 This goes for flea markets and food markets.